hackclub/hackclub/playbook/workshops/ajar/README.md

 - app.js

 Your folder should look like this:

 ![Directory](img/directory.jpg)

 ### Setting up the HTML

-Type the below code as it is written *exactly* into your `index.html` file in Cloud9:
+Type the below code as it is written *exactly* into your `index.html` file in Cloud9 (no copy-pasting :p):

 ```
 <!DOCTYPE html>